Why NOW is the Absolute Best Time to Start Saving for Christmas

 Your Christmas in July holiday planning

 There is a dual purpose for you celebrating, first is to relax and enjoy yourself.
 The second is for you to plan Your Ultimate Stress Free & Debt Free Christmas Budget!
-(Your Christmas Savings Plan is a part of this) Now, I’m not talking “budget” as in cheap, or necessarily a frugal Christmas (it certainly can be if you want though).
+(Your Christmas Savings Plan is a part of this) Now, I’m not talking “budget” as in cheap or necessarily a frugal Christmas (it certainly can be if you want though).

 I’m talking about Christmas on a Budget, as in planning out how much you want to spend this Christmas because you will eliminate that dreaded January credit card bill!
 This year it’s going to be a debt-free Christmas for you and your family!